 Wing It will work tirelessly to provide opportunities in the wider community, and champion the causes that we are both passionate about.

-- To create a bridge into professional theatre, allowing our many talented amateur artists to participate at the highest professional level in our capital city.
+- To create a bridge into professional theatre, allowing our many talented up and coming performers greater opportunities

-- To form a bond between Wellington’s many and diverse theatrical enterprises which encase a wide range of cultures and genres.
+- To form a bond between Wellington’s many diverse theatrical enterprises which encase a wide range of cultures and genres

 Wing It Productions Ltd has already signed a contract for the Australasian rights to Nunsense, the longest running off-Broadway hit ever.